networknt/light-doc/content/contribute/developer-guide.md

 ### Push commits

 To push our commits to the fork on GitHub we need to specify a destination.
 A destination is defined by the remote and a branch name.
-Earlier, the defined that the remote url of our fork is the same as our GitHub handle, in my case `stevehu`.
+When you fork to your personal account, the remote url of our fork is the same as our GitHub handle, in my case `stevehu`.
 The branch should have the same as our local one.
 This makes it easy to identify corresponding branches.

 ```
 git push --set-upstream <YOUR-GITHUB-USERNAME> <BRANCHNAME>
 ```

 Now Git knows the destination.
-Next time when you to push commits you just need to enter `git push`.
+Next time when you push commits you just need to enter `git push`.

-If you modified your commit history in the last step, GitHub will reject your try to push.
+If you modified your commit history in the last step, GitHub will reject if you try to push.
 This is a safety feature because the commit history is not the same and new commits cannot be appended as usual.
 You can enforce this push explicitly with `git push --force`.

 ### Open a pull request